hanelske/NRT/_pages/vist_lapalma.md

 comments: false
 ---

-o the trip was from the 25 - 28 June.
-The first day at the IAC we met the 3 new engineers and Dr Carlos Gutierrez.
-We met for lunch, a tour of the IAC on Tenerife and a meeting (of which IAS and yourself joined in via zoom or skype).
+On 25th June staff from LJMU visited the Canary Islands.
+The first day was spent in Tenerife meeting Asier Oria Carreras, Juan José Sanabria Cumbreño, Miguel Ángel Torres Gil and Dr. Carlos Gutierrez of the IAC.
+Following a tour there was a board meeting, with participants from LJMU contributing via videolink.

-Second day was spent in La Palma.
-We went up the mountain - SB and myself did some upkeep on the LT (fold mirror cleaning and IR analysis).
-We then all went on a trip of several observatories, notably the WHT, GranTeCan and the Carlsberg Meridian - where the NRT will be.

-We ended up meeting all sorts of people, such as the ING director Marc Barcells and the architect on La Palma responsible for the NRT site and plans.
+The second day was spent in La Palma.
+Some maintenance work was carried out on the LT and the team visited observatories, including the William Herschel Telescope, GranTeCan and the Carlsberg Meridian Telescope - the proposed site for the NRT.
+The teams met with the ING director Marc Barcells and the architect to discuss the NRT site and plans.

-At the end of the day, when all the boys were very tired, they got on a plane and went back to Liverpool.